helpbuttons/hb-docs/docs/English/4features.md

 Users can reply privately in a button's feed.
 Only the button owner and the message author can see private replies.

 ### Group messaging
-Users can exchange messages in group conversations, independent of specific buttons.
+There are two fixed group threads, independent of specific buttons: a **community forum** open to all members, and an **admin forum** restricted to the network's administrators.
+These are the only group conversations — users cannot create additional group chats.

 ---